JScott/robot_sweatshop/README.md

 # roadmap

+- Fix multiple requests coming in at once with the Ruby EventMachine

 - Manually kick off a special script flow with custom parameters
 - Support for slaving off script running